cl4r3/Torts-NPC-Mod/Docs/6Hearts.md

 # Torts 6 Heart Event

-Setting: Ridgeside Falls
+Setting: Ridgeside Falls / Time: 4pm-6pm / Weather: Any
-Time:4pm-6pm
-Weather: Any

 //Walk in the club and notice Torts is flipped upside down

-*!*
+*Farmer does ! emote, walks a bit closer*

 Torts: *Struggles*

 Torts: *More struggling*

-Torts: *Struggling Intesifies*
+Torts: *Struggling intensifies*

+Question box: (What should I do?)

+- **Ask Torts what happened.**

+- Flip Torts over.

+- Wait to see if he flips over on his own.

+*Farmer does ? emote*

+%Torts doesn't respond, because he is a tortoise, and thus incapable of higher-order language.

+*Question repeats without first option.*

+- **Flip Torts over. (+25)**

-//Farmer walks over and flips Torts
+*Farmer walks over and flips Torts.*

+// OR //

+- **Wait to see if he flips over on his own. (-100)**

+*Torts struggles some more, then rights himself.*

+// The two routes unify from here. //

+Torts: ...

-Torts: *Smiles then quickly runs away*
+*Torts suddenly runs away*

-*?*

-//Cuts to black screen then a text box shows up
+*Farmer does ! emote and turns to face the direction he leaves in*

+*Fade out*

-*What was Torts doing all the way over here?*
+%How did Torts end up all the way out here...?